SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

      ![8.5](8.5.png)

-    In the **Recipients** section, enter your login ID (the email you used to sign into the SAP Build lobby).
+    In the **Recipients** section, enter your login ID (the email you used to sign into the SAP Build lobby or SAP BTP).

      ![8.5](8.41.png)